Insights

 An In-Depth Exploration of Taxation on Trusts in Malta

+This article provides a guide on the system of taxation on trusts in Malta.
 Malta, a whitelisted jurisdiction by the Organisation for Economic Co-operation and Development (OECD) with a growing reputation as a trust domicile, proves to be highly beneficial for trusts as it provides a low tax rate.
 Although a Civil law jurisdiction, Malta has successfully transposed the trust legislation into its system, regulating trusts and enabling domestic courts to recognise and uphold the trust principles.

 There are three bodies that govern the trustees and taxes in Malta:

-Tax Liability for Trusts
+Tax Liability for Trusts in Malta

 Tax liability for trusts arises in cases where at least one of the trustees is a resident of Malta.
 The amount of tax to be paid depends on the income gained by the trust.
 However, there is no tax liability if the trust has income that is not attributable to tax purposes, including a trust property without chargeable assets.